awsdocs/elb-classic-load-balancers-user-guide/doc_source/ts-elb-error-message.md

 **Cause 2**: There are no registered instances\.

 **Solution 2**: Register at least one instance in every Availability Zone that your load balancer is configured to respond in\.
 Verify this by looking at the `HealthyHostCount` metrics in CloudWatch\.
 If you can't ensure that an instance is registered in each Availability Zone, we recommend enabling cross\-zone load balancing\.
-For more information, see [Configure Cross\-Zone Load Balancing for Your Classic Load Balancer](enable-disable-crosszone-lb.md)\.
+For more information, see [Configure cross\-zone load balancing for your Classic Load Balancer](enable-disable-crosszone-lb.md)\.

 **Cause 3**: There are no healthy instances\.